 Even though 5S comes with “built-in” safety benefits, that’s not the end of the story.
 Over time, people have modified 5S by adding a new “S” to create 6S systems.
 One of the most common of the 6S systems results from adding Safety to 5S.
 This is sometimes called 5S+, 6S, lean 6S, 6S safety, or lean 6S safety.

 In this article, we’ll learn more about 5S and/or 6S and how you can use it to create a more organized, efficient, productive, and safe workplace.
+To learn even more, check out our series of 5S online training courses and lean manufacturing training courses.

 What Is 5S?